Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: Experimental evaluation

-In order to evaluate the performance of our subspace proximity tester, we have measured recall, precision and F1-score using different values of $\Delta$ on the $4$ matrices $G$.
-Figures~\ref{fig:recall_synth},\ref{fig:precision_synth},~\ref{fig:f1_synth} and~\ref{fig:syth_recall_precision_f1} present the evolution of recall, precision and F1-score as a function of $\Delta$ for 4 different values of $\mu$.
-We ran the experiment $5$ times and present the mean.
-As can be observed, for small values of $\Delta$, precision is high, while recall is low across all four $G$.
-This is the case, because small values of $\Delta$ lead to infeasibility of the LP.
-As we increase $\Delta$, we observe that our approach identifies more of the input as $Normal$.
-On $G$ matrices with $\mu = 15,25,35$, we can observe that values $\Delta > 20$ lead to the perfect performance with F1-Score of $1.0$.
-We can also observe that for noise of a lesser magnitude ($\mu=5$), the subspace proximity tester is able to identify samples from $G$ with maximum F1-score of $~0.7$.
+Figure~ \ref{fig:syth_recall_precision_f1} presents the evolution of recall, precision, and F1-score as a function of $\Delta$ for 5 different values of $\mu$.
+As can be observed, for small values of $\Delta$, the precision is high, while recall is low, because small values of $\Delta$ lead are more likely to lead to infeasibility of the LP, and hence the negative result of the test.
+As we increase $\Delta$, we observe that our approach identifies more of the input as Normal.
+On $G'$ matrices with $\mu$ ranging from 15 to 25, we can observe that values $\Delta \in [10, 15]$ lead to the perfect performance with F1-Score of $1.0$, which should not be too surprising, considering that this regime corresponds to PSNR below 20 dB.
+We can also observe that for noise of a lesser magnitude ($\mu=5$), the subspace proximity tester is able to identify samples from $G'$ with maximum F1-score of approximately $~0.8$ for $\Delta = 8$.
 By increasing $\Delta$ beyond this value, precision falls to $50\%$, which is due to the fact that too many input samples are classified as non-event.
-This behaviour is to be expected, because by increasing the value of $\Delta$, we are ``relaxing'' the constrains of the linear program, which in turns leads to the non-event outcome being more common.
+This behaviour is to be expected, because by increasing the value of $\Delta$, we are ``relaxing'' the constrains of the linear program, which in turn leads to the Normal outcome being more common.

+Figures \ref{fig:var_syth_recall_precision_f1} and \ref{fig:var_allinone} illustrate a more challenging scenario: we keep the mean of the Gaussian noise low at $\mu = 5$, but vary the standard deviation $\sigma = 1, 2, \ldots, 6$.
+This corresponds to peak signal-to-noise ratios (PSNR) within 22--24 dB, as detailed in the legend of the figures.
+Just as above, there is a setting of $\Delta = 10$, where the F1 score approaches 1.0.

-Finally, we note that in order to classify a new sample of dimensions $\mathbb{R}^{(1\times 299430)}$, our subspace proximity tester requires approximately $\sim0.009$ seconds for subset of cardinality $s=\log{r} \log{(r/e)}$ to obtain $e=0.1$.
+Last but not least, we note that in order to classify a new sample in dimension $\mathbb{R}^{(1\times 299,430)}$, our subspace proximity tester requires approximately $\sim0.009$ seconds for subset of cardinality $s=\log{r} \log{(r/e)}$ to obtain $e=0.1$.
 We note that this does not use the algorithm of \cite{Clarkson1987}, and hence can be improved by many orders of magnitude, if needed.